muriquee/muriquee-landing-page/README.md

 Images can be access via `//muriquee.com:8080/images` for example.
 You always have to use the full path.

 ## AB-Testing
-Create branches for different versions of the page.
+For now create branches for different versions of the page.
+Later we may implement language based versions and refine the system accordingly.

 Example: